-Typical Turnaround Times for Receiving Currency with Westpac
+Typical turnaround times for receiving currency with Westpac

-Typical Fees for Receiving Money from Abroad with Westpac
+Typical fees for receiving money from abroad with Westpac

 - Details of all Westpac fees are available here.

-- Intermediary bank fees —payments may be routed through one or more intermediary bank(s) before the payment reaches your Westpac account.
+- Intermediary bank fees —payments may be routed through one or more intermediary banks before the payment reaches your Westpac account.
 This could happen if the remitting bank has an arrangement with another bank in Australia or overseas.
-In this scenario, the intermediary bank(s) may charge processing fees that may be deducted from the payment.
+In this scenario, the intermediary banks may also charge processing fees.
+This will be deducted from the amount you receive.

 - Sending provider or bank fees — International money transfers sent from an overseas bank or currency exchange provider may be subject to commissions, fees, and other charges.
 These are typically deducted before sending the money to you.

-Cheaper Alternatives to Receiving Money Internationally with Westpac Bank
+Cheaper alternatives to receiving money internationally with Westpac Bank

 To work out if you can save any money by using a money transfer company instead of Westpac, compare the exchange rates and fees at Westpac to your other options.